 NEBRASKA POWER REVIEW BOARD

-The next item was to consider approval of an amendment to Board Office Policy 6.
-Board Policy 6 covers approval of travel plans and expense reimbursements for Board members.
-The issue relates to an informal finding in the State Auditor’s recent report regarding when a Board member should be eligible to have lodging and meals paid when a PRB meeting or other Board-related activity ends early enough for the member to return home at a decent hour.
-At the May meeting the executive director had suggested that if a PRB meeting or other event ends by 2:00 p.m. the Board member would need to travel home, or they would not be eligible to be reimbursed for overnight stay expenses without documenting the reason why staying the night was necessary.
-Reasons warranting an extra night’s stay even though a meeting ended early in the day might include inclement weather, illness, mechanical failure of the member’s automobile, or other similar scenarios.
-The Board had asked the executive director to draft language that a board member would need to travel home if they would be expected to arrive home by a certain hour, determined by the local time at their residence.
-Executive Director Texel drafted a new section VI to Board Policy 6 to address this issue.
-During the Board’s discussion of this item it was brought up that in the section following the new language, there is a definition of when an expense is “incurred”.
+The next item was to consider approval of an amendment to the Board’s Office Policy 6.
+Office Policy 6 covers approval of travel plans and expense reimbursements for Board members.
+The issue relates to an informal recommendation in the State Auditor’s recent report regarding when a Board member should be eligible to have lodging and meals paid when a Board meeting or other Board-related activity ends early enough for the Board member to return home at a decent hour.
+At the May meeting the executive director had suggested that if a PRB meeting or other event ends by 2:00 p.m., the Board member would need to travel home.
+If he or she did not do so, he or she would not be eligible to be reimbursed for overnight lodging expenses or the dinner meal that night or breakfast the next morning, unless the reason why staying the night was necessary was documented.
+Reasons warranting an extra night’s stay even though a meeting ended early in the day might include inclement weather, illness, mechanical failure of the member’s automobile, road closures, or other similar scenarios.
+At the May meeting the Board asked the executive director to draft language that a board member would need to travel home if he or she would be expected to arrive home by 8:00 p.m., as determined by the local time at their residence.
+Executive Director Texel drafted a new section VI to Office Policy 6 to address this issue.
+During the Board’s discussion of the policy at the May meeting, it was brought up that in the section following the new language, there is a definition of when an expense is “incurred”.
 Executive Director Texel told the Board the statute involved (Neb.
 Rev. Stat. section 81-1174) requires that reimbursement requests be submitted no later than 60 days after the final day on which expenses were incurred.
-He had checked with State Accounting and each agency has the discretion to define the term “incurred” to mean when the underlying purchase or transaction takes place, or to mean when the travel status for the applicable travel event ends.
-In the current Board Policy 6, “incurred” is defined to mean when the underlying transaction takes place (such as purchasing airline tickets or paying for the first night at a hotel, which is sometimes required).
-Chairman Reida asked if it might be better to define the start time as when the travel event ends.
-He prefers to keep all his receipts together and submit them all at once, instead of potentially having multiple reimbursement requests based on the same travel event.
-Vice Chairman Hutchison agreed.
-After discussion of the topic, all Board members agreed they preferred to have the submission deadline begin when the travel event ends.
-The Board tabled agenda item 5 relating to Board Office Policy 6 until July’s meeting so both changes could be approved at the same time.
-The executive director stated that he would make those changes and have a new draft for the July meeting.
+He had checked with State Accounting and was told that each agency has the discretion to define the term “incurred” to mean either when the underlying purchase or transaction takes place, or when the travel status for the applicable travel event ends.
+In the current Office Policy 6, the Board years ago determined that “incurred” is defined to mean when the underlying transaction takes place (such as purchasing airline tickets in advance, or paying for the first night of a hotel stay, which is sometimes required).
+The Board wanted to change its definition so for PRB purposes the term means at the conclusion of the travel event.
+Then all expenses for that event would be submitted within 60 days of that date.
+Chairman Reida pointed out that in the third line of section VII.A.1 the word “when” is capitalized in the draft and should be lower case.
+Vice Chairman Hutchison made a motion to approve Office Policy 6 with the noted correction.
+Mr. Moen seconded the motion.
+Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison – yes, Mr. Grennan – yes, Ms. Hilyard – yes, and Mr. Moen – yes.
+The motion carried 5 – 0.

 Vice Chairman Hutchison moved to adjourn the meeting.
 Mr. Grennan seconded the motion.
 Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison –yes, Mr. Grennan – yes, Ms. Hilyard – yes, and Mr. Moen – yes.
 The motion carried 5 – 0.
 The meeting was adjourned at 11:58 a.m.

 Timothy J. Texel